digitribesthlm/contenthub/README.md

 ## Connecting to a Live Backend

-This frontend application is now a "shell" that expects to communicate with a live backend API.
-All mock data has been removed.
+This frontend application is a "shell" that expects to communicate with a live backend API.
 You must implement the following API endpoints in your backend.

 **IMPORTANT:** Every endpoint must be authenticated and should use the `clientId` from the authenticated user's token/session to scope all database queries.